-President

-President-Elect (2-year position)

-Treasurer (over fund-raising, T-shirt committee)

-Secretary (minutes, email communication, and historian)

-Legislative Chair (AAFCS Student Unit and Organizational Congress Representative)

-Public Relations Chair (social media and information bulletin board)
+President (Organization leader and legislative duties) Vice President (Assists president with administrative duties) Treasurer (over fund-raising, T-shirt committee) Secretary (minutes, email communication, and historian) Public Relations Chair (social media and information bulletin board)

-The President-Elect of the current year will submit a renewal application for next year's charter with the Student Government Association and Student Activities Office.
+The president of the current year will submit a renewal application for next year's charter with the Student Government Association and Student Activities Office.
 Since the DPD program fluctuates in enrollment, sometimes students will be elected to serve the organization in more than one capacity.